creynaud/hands-on-django-doc/source/deploy_to_heroku.rst

 * SECRET_KEY
 * DJANGO_SETTINGS_MODULE

-We are going to modify our settings.py file to get its values from these environment variables:
+We are going to modify our settings.py file to get its values from these environment variables (also install dj-database-url):

 .. code-block:: python
     :emphasize-lines: 12, 16, 19, 22, 32